Informo/specs/content/trust-management/trust-authority.md

 Where:

 <!--
-   The definitions of `localisedString` and `keys` here are the same as in trust-authority.md.
+   The definitions of `LocalisedString` and `Keys` here are the same as in trust-authority.md.
 People changing either (or both) might want to also change it there (or remove this warning).
 -->
-* `localisedString` is a map associating a [RFC 5646](https://tools.ietf.org/html/rfc5646)-compliant language (and variant) identifier to a localisation of the string in the language the identifier refers to.
+* `LocalisedString` is a map associating a [RFC 5646](https://tools.ietf.org/html/rfc5646)-compliant language (and variant) identifier to a localisation of the string in the language the identifier refers to.
-* `keys` is a map associating a public key to the algorithm used in order to generate a signature with this key.
+* `Keys` is a map associating a public key to the algorithm used in order to generate a signature with this key.
 * `trustedEntities` is a map using the following structure: